epikweb/pg-journal/README.md

 # 🙏🏻 Road map (MVP)
 - 🔯 Persistent subscriptions with the [competing consumers](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CompetingConsumers.html) pattern with Postgres
-- 🔯 Opinionated redis projection library
+- 🔯 Opinionated projection library for Redis
 - 🔯 Deploy one of the example apps to Heroku or AWS with a simple user interface
 - 🔯 Delayed commands with at least once delivery ([deadlines](https://docs.axoniq.io/reference-guide/v/3.3/part-ii-domain-logic/deadlines))